facelessuser/coloraide/docs/src/markdown/colors/rec2020_oetf.md

 resolutions, frame rates with progressive scan, bit depths, color primaries, RGB and luma-chroma color representations, chroma subsamplings, and an opto-electronic transfer function.
 The color is used in 4k and 8k UHDTV.

-This variant is display-referred and uses the more commonly used EOTF transfer function found in the BT.1886 spec with a gamma of 2.4.
+This is a scene-referred variant that uses the OETF specified in the BT.2020 spec.

 _[Learn about REC.2020](https://en.wikipedia.org/wiki/Rec._2020)_